retrofor/iamai/README.md

 ## 📢 Credits

-First of all, in the field of machine learning, we drew inspiration from the excellent design of Hugging Face's Transformers 🤗 for the use of pre-trained models.
+First of all, in the field of machine learning, we drew inspiration from the excellent design of [Hugging Face](https://huggingface.co)'s [transformers](https://github.com/huggingface/transformers) 🤗 for the use of pre-trained models.
 We would like to express our gratitude to the authors of Hugging Face and their open-source community.

 Secondly, regarding the cross-platform robot framework, it is primarily based on [st](https://github.com/st1020)'s [alicebot](https://AlicebotProject/alicebot).
 We have made numerous adaptations to make it compatible with machine learning.
 We would like to thank the st and alicebot open-source communities for their contributions.